GrapheneOS/hardened_malloc/README.md

     * [in-progress] Randomized delayed free for slab allocations
     * [in-progress] Randomized allocation of slabs
     * [more randomization coming as the implementation is matured]
-* Slab allocations are zeroed on free and large allocations are unmapped
+* Slab allocations are zeroed on free
+* Large allocations are purged and memory protected on free with the memory mapping kept reserved in a quarantine to detect use-after-free
+    * The quarantine is a FIFO ring buffer, with the oldest mapping in the quarantine being unmapped to make room for the most recently freed mapping
 * Detection of write-after-free by verifying zero filling is intact
 * Memory in fresh allocations is consistently zeroed due to it either being fresh pages or zeroed on free after previous usage